Professorships and Fellowships

 Postdoctoral Fellows

-The Council supports several lecturers and postdoctoral fellows in Humanistic Studies, Digital Humanities, and Linguistics.
+The Council supports several lecturers and postdoctoral fellows in Humanistic Studies and Digital Humanities, among others.
 The Council also supports fellows in the Society of Fellows in the Liberal Arts, which promotes innovative interdisciplinary approaches to scholarship and teaching.
 Each year, a new cohort of recent recipients of the Ph.D. in the humanities and humanistically-oriented social sciences are appointed for three-year terms of teaching and research.
 Meeting regularly for informal and formal discussion, seminars, lectures, and reading groups, the fellows pursue new knowledge within and across disciplines.
 The Society enjoys the support of the Humanities Council, with whom it shares the Joseph Henry House, a historic building at the center of campus named after its designer, the eminent scientist and Princeton professor, Joseph Henry (1797-1878).

 Lecturers

-The Council supports several lecturers in Humanistic Studies, Digital Humanities, Linguistics, Religion, South Asian Studies/Sanskrit, and American Studies.
+The Council supports several lecturers in Humanistic Studies, Digital Humanities, Religion, South Asian Studies/Sanskrit, and American Studies.

 Humanities Council Logo